heini208/fault_detector_spot/documentation/System_Design.md

 This mode enables the robot to position its base relative to a detected AprilTag.
 For example, a command can instruct the robot to align itself precisely 1.5 meters in front of a specific tag.
 This is essential for tasks that require the robot to be at a consistent, repeatable standoff distance from an inspection point, regardless of its starting location in the wider environment.
-The `BaseGetGoalTag` behavior is responsible for processing the tag's position and applying the requested offset to generate the final goal pose.
+The `BaseGetGoalTag` behaviour is responsible for processing the tag's position and applying the requested offset to generate the final goal pose.

 #### 9.2.1.2 Base-Relative Poses